-Poundmaker’s Lodge is known as Canada’s first addictions treatment centre specifically for Aboriginal clients.
+Poundmaker’s Lodge is known as Canada’s first addictions treatment centre specifically for Indigenous clients.
 It has been in operation for more than 40 years.
 Poundmaker’s Lodge was named after Chief Poundmaker (Pitikwahanapiwiyin) of Saskatchewan, a prominent leader of the Treaty 6 territory, who was known for his wisdom and leadership.

 The Establishment of Poundmaker’s Lodge

-It is to the credit of a concerned group of Aboriginal people in the early 1970s who worked to lobby governments for support of their vision.
-Fully aware of how social problems were affecting Aboriginal people, but more specifically the devastating impacts of alcohol and drugs they formed a society to address these concerns.
+It is to the credit of a concerned group of Indigenous people in the early 1970s who worked to lobby governments for support of their vision.
+Fully aware of how social problems were affecting Indigenous people, but more specifically the devastating impacts of alcohol and drugs they formed a society to address these concerns.
 The first signatories to the society’s bylaws signed on April 4, 1973 were Wilton Littlechild, Christine Daniels (deceased), Madeline Stout, Kathleen Anderson, and Louis Halfe (deceased).
 These visionary people need to be acknowledged for their legacy that lives on and also to Eric Shirt and Eric Stamp whose tireless work for the society resulted in the opening of the treatment program in a small house in downtown Edmonton with 14 beds and seven (7) staff.